Quantile regression: Intuition

 The first term of the equation is $F_{Y}(q)$ and second term of the equation is $1-F_{Y}(q)$.
 Therefore, the change of expected loss function is negative if and only if $F_{Y}(q)<0.5$, that is if and only if q is smaller than the median.
 Similarly, if we reduce q by 1 unit, the change of expected loss function is negative if and only if q is larger than the median.

-In order to minimize the expected loss function, we would increase (decrease) L(q) if q is smaller (larger) than the median, until q reaches the median.
+In order to minimize the expected loss function, we would increase (decrease) q if q is smaller (larger) than the median, until q reaches the median.
 The idea behind the minimization is to count the number of points (weighted with the density) that are larger or smaller than q and then move q to a point where q is larger than $100\tau$% of the points.